jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 22.3 Case-Sensitivity Note

 BLN name matching is **case-sensitive** — `SITEBLN` and `siteblN` are distinct from the panel's perspective.
-A cartesian search should try each candidate in each casing variant observed in real deployments.
-The most common variants are all-uppercase (`SITEBLN`), all-lowercase (`siteblN`), and PascalCase (`SiteBln`).
+A cartesian search SHOULD try each candidate in multiple casings.
+Common variants are all-uppercase (`SITEBLN`), all-lowercase (`siteblN`), and PascalCase (`SiteBln`).
 If a wordlist source provides a single canonical form, generating both upper and lower variants doubles the search cost but is usually worthwhile.

 Slot 2 (panel name) matching is **case-insensitive** — the panel performs internal case folding.
 Once the BLN is known, slot 2 enumeration can use any reasonable casing.